-The European Tree Frog, also called the Common Tree Frog, is native to much of continental Europe
+The European Tree Frog, also called the Common Tree Frog (as is the Asian Common Tree Frog), is native to much of

-covering France to Poland and south to Greece.
-(Similar tree frogs in part of or adjacent to its range, such as the Mediterranean,
+continental Europe covering France to Poland and south to Greece.
+(Similar tree frogs in part of or adjacent to its range, such as the

 Its top colour can vary from brown, yellow, olive or green depending on the environment.